msgr0/graph-theory/README.md

 ## Exercise 3

-Consider the algorithm for Max Independent Set for graphs with bounded twin-width described in http://arxiv.org/abs/2007.14161
+Consider the algorithm for Max Independent Set for graphs with bounded twin-width described in [Twin-width III: Max Independent Set, Min Dominating Set, and Coloring](http://arxiv.org/abs/2007.14161)

 Provide a complete description of an algorithm to solve Max *Weighted* Independent Set and prove its correctness (you also have to prove that it computes an optimal independent set.